SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_stepper_a3967/README.md

     - Install the following components:
         - [Services] → [IO Stream] → [IO Stream: USART] → default instance name: vcom
         - [Application] → [Utility] → [Log]
-        - [Third-Party Hardware Drivers] → [A3967 - Stepper Click (Mikroe)]
+        - [Third-Party Hardware Drivers] → [Motor Control] → [A3967 - Stepper Click (Mikroe)]
 4. Build and flash this example to the board.

 **Note:**

-- Make sure that the Third-party Drivers Extension has already been installed.
-If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md).
+- Make sure that the SDK extension already be installed.
+If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

 - Third-party Drivers Extension must be enabled for the project to install "A3967 - Stepper Click (Mikroe)" component.